zcessa0/comp0034-wk3/README.md

       "start": "18-Sep-60"
     }
     ```
 Take a note of the event id as you need it in the next request.
-Replace 28 with the id number that was retured.
+Replace 28 with the id number that was returned.

 - PATCH to update the new event: http://127.0.0.1:5000/events/28 In the body select 'raw' and 'JSON' and enter